BlackBaroness/my-linux-scripts/full-upgrade/README.md

 **Common:**

-- `--allow-root` allow running script as root.
+- `--allow-root` allow a running script as root.
 - `--avoid-sudo` don't call commands that potentially will require superuser password, such as `sudo`.

 **APT:**